The explosion jets of the core-collapse supernova remnant Circinus X-1: The exploding jets of CCSNR Cir X-1

 (2) \textit{The high energy of the post-explosion jets.} \cite{Gasealahweetal2025} find in their two-dimensional hydrodynamical simulations that the energy of the jet that shaped the NW ring, $1.1 \times 10^{50} \erg$, is about a third of the explosion energy in their simulations, $3 \times 10^{50} \erg$.
-This is a very energetic and powerful jet, with a power about 35 times the Eddington luminosity according to the simulations by \cite{Gasealahweetal2025}.
-Consider a similar energy to the counter jet, we get an extremely powerful post-explosion pair of jets, unlikely for X-ray binaries.
+This is a very energetic and powerful jet, with a power approximately 35 times the Eddington luminosity, according to simulations by \cite{Gasealahweetal2025}.
+Consider a similar energy to the counterjet; we obtain an extremely powerful post-explosion pair of jets, which is unlikely in X-ray binaries.
 These jets have the energy of energetic jet pairs in the JJEM (e.g., \citealt{Soker2025Learning}).
 We note that the jet that shaped the SE ear might also have been very energetic.
-The SE ear is small; however, there is a plume from this ear that expands to a large distance.
+The SE ear is small; however, a plume from this ear extends over a large distance.
 Such plumes that are the outcome of jets becoming subsonic and abruptly changing direction exit in planetary nebulae, e.g., the northern jet of the planetary nebula NGC 40 (e.g., \citealt{RodriguezGonzalezetal2022}).
 Such a plume exists in the CCSNR G309.2–00.6; \cite{ShishkinKayeSoker2024} termed the large volume that this plume covers a blowout.
-For these arguments, we suggest that the plume was formed by the jet that inflated the SE ear.
+In light of these arguments, we suggest that the plume was formed by the jet that inflated the SE ear.